rubio105/credactive/replit.md

 Preferred communication style: Simple, everyday language.

+# Recent Changes (October 2025)

+-   **Email Verification System**: Implemented complete email verification system with 6-digit codes (15-minute expiry), secure endpoints with rate limiting and Zod validation, and auto-login after verification.
+-   **Dashboard Bug Fix**: Fixed critical null-safety issue where dashboard would crash when leaderboardPosition was undefined.
+Added proper checks and fallbacks for new users without gamification data.

 # Known Issues

 -   **In-Quiz Language Selector**: The language selector (IT/EN/ES) translates UI elements but does not currently translate questions and answers during quiz execution due to a React state synchronization issue.
 The translation API backend works correctly - this is a frontend rendering issue that requires further investigation.
+-   **Brevo Email Delivery**: BREVO_API_KEY is configured but returns 401 errors.
+Email verification codes are generated correctly and stored in the database, but external email delivery may fail.
+Users can still verify accounts by retrieving codes from server logs or database during testing.

 # Admin Access